Detonavomek/barbars/README.md

 ## Config file

-TODO - fill this part of README
+TODO - fill this part of README by keys